-The interest rate swaps were designated as cash flow hedges at inception and the facts and circumstances of the hedged relationships remain consistent with the initial quantitative effectiveness assessment in that the hedged instruments remain an effective accounting hedge as of September 2, 2023.
+The interest rate swaps were designated as cash flow hedges at inception and the facts and circumstances of the hedged relationships remain consistent with the initial quantitative effectiveness assessment in that the hedged instruments remain an effective accounting hedge as of March 2, 2024.
 Since a designated derivative meets hedge accounting criteria, the fair value of the hedge is recorded in the Consolidated Statements of Stockholders' Equity as a component of Accumulated other comprehensive loss, net of tax.
 The ineffective portion of the change in fair value of the derivatives is immediately recognized in earnings.
 The interest rate swap agreements are assessed for hedge effectiveness on a quarterly basis.
+The impact of derivative instruments on our Condensed Consolidated Statements of Cash Flows is included in Net cash provided by operating activities.

-(In millions) Notio nal Amount Forward Start Date Amendment Effective Date Termination Date Interest Rate September 2016 Interest Rate Swap \$ 150.0 January 3, 2018 February 3, 2023 January 3, 2028 1.910 % June 2017 Interest Rate Swap \$ 75.0 January 3, 2018 February 3, 2023 January 3, 2028 2.348 % January 2022 Interest Rate Swap \$ 575.0 January 31, 2022 January 31, 2023 January 29, 2027 1.650 % March 2023 Interest Rate Swap \$ 150.0 March 3, 2023 none January 3, 2029 3.950 % our Credit Agreement, as amended.
-Effective Fixed Interest Rates include the rates amended effective January 31, 2023, or February 3, 2023, for the first three swaps included in the chart above.
-The following table summarizes the effects of the interest rate swap agreements for the three months ended:
+(In millions) Notio nal Amount Forward Start Date Amendment Effective Date Termination Date Effective Fixed Interest Rate September 2016 Interest Rate Swap \$ 150.0 January 3, 2018 February 3, 2023 January 3, 2028 1.910 % June 2017 Interest Rate Swap \$ 75.0 January 3, 2018 February 3, 2023 January 3, 2028 2.348 % January 2022 Interest Rate Swap \$ 575.0 January 31, 2022 January 31, 2023 January 29, 2027 1.650 % March 2023 Interest Rate Swap \$ 150.0 March 3, 2023 none January 3, 2029 3.950 %

-The swaps above effectively converted indebtedness up to the notional amounts from a SOFR-based floating interest rate plus 0.11448% plus applicable margin to an effective fixed interest rate plus 0.11448% plus applicable margin under the terms of
+The swaps above effectively converted indebtedness up to the notional amounts from a SOFR-based floating interest rate plus 0.11448% plus applicable margin to an effective fixed interest rate plus 0.11448% plus applicable margin under the terms of our Credit Agreement, as amended.
+Effective fixed interest rates include the rates amended effective January 31, 2023, or February 3, 2023, for the first three swaps included in the chart above.